Sign up to our Newsletter

 Finally, those with enough time to dedicate six months to LSAT prep can spend much longer perfecting their strategy and exploring various prep options.

 Students studying for six months generally have other time commitments that restrict them from spending excessive hours studying.
-Accordingly, they typically dedicate 10-15 hours per week, spread over three to five days, to their studies.
+Accordingly, they typically dedicate 10-15 hours per week, three to five days, to their studies.

 The following LSAT schedule is how we suggest you break up your six-month study period: